zackstout/beatles-songwriting/README.md

 ### Functioning secondary dominants

+- The ii, iii, vi, and vii, can all be turned into secondary dominants
+- The major third is indeed outside the parent major scale, but that serves to propel us forward

 #### II7 (the 'V of V')

+- Recall Doo Woop cliche: I-vi-ii-V
+- Now replace the ii with a II7: the major third wants to resolve to the V's root.
 - Like Dreamers do

 #### VI7 (the 'V of ii' or 'V of II')

+- In just the same way that II7 leaves to V, VI7 leads to II
 - Good day sunshine
 - I call your name
 - Hello little girl